 When that misrepresentation causes buyers to change their buying behaviour, damage is caused to goodwill.
 That gives rise to a passing claim in its classic form.

-In cases of inverse or reverse passing off, the competitor says that the goods or services of the protected business are actually its own, but does not sell the protected business’s goods or services at all.
+In cases of inverse or reverse passing off, the competitor says that the goods or services of the protected business are actually its own, but doesn't sell the protected business’s goods or services at all.

 In passing off language, a competitor sells their own goods by reference to someone else's goodwill.

 The competitor seeks to get sales by falsely representing that work actually done by the protected business is actually done by the competitor

 This sort of passing off most easily shown with an example: